 ecological scrubber - research + publication

-(2016) A controlled experiment over five months, tracking PM2.5 and CO2, reveals the efficacy of planting within spaces.
+(2016) A controlled five-month experiment tracking PM2.5 and CO2 concentrations to measure the atmospheric efficacy of interior planting systems.

 MATERIALITY AND CARBON